ievapudz/Course_Work/README.md

 - [x] Remove variant effect scale from the PCA visualisation.
 - [x] Separate modules in `classificator.ipynb` for an easier usage of its functionalities in the future.
 - [x] Construct a simple neural network (a single layer perceptron).
-- [ ] Create mesophilic archaea and thermophilic bacteria embeddings.
+- [x] Create mesophilic archaea and thermophilic bacteria embeddings.
-- [ ] Visualise mesophilic archaea and thermophilic bacteria embeddings.
+- [x] Visualise mesophilic archaea and thermophilic bacteria embeddings.
+- [ ] Determine the species that are taken into PyMDE for visualisation automatically.
+- [ ] Determine the order of species that are taken into PyMDE for visualisation.
 - [ ] Construct a simple neural network (a single layer perceptron) with tools from PyTorch package.
 - [ ] Construct another simple neural network (with a single hidden layer 1DCNN, RELU) with a softmax activation function as an output.
-- [ ] How to determine the order of the species that are taken into PyMDE for visualisation?

 ## References